-The games are fully stand-alone, but I would recommend playing them in the following order: DR1, DR2, DR: Ultra Despair Girls, DR3 Anime, DR V3 – This will ensure you don’t get subjected to spoilers from later mediums and can fully understand the universe you are in.
+The games are fully stand-alone, but I would recommend playing them in the following order: DR1, DR2, DR: Ultra Despair Girls, Danganronpa 3 Anime, Danganronpa V3 – This will ensure you don’t get subjected to spoilers from the later games/anime, and can fully understand the universe you’re in.

-The characters and their development are one of the biggest positives for myself.
+The characters and their development was one of the biggest positives of the game, for me.
 Usually, in a game like this, I will become attached to the main character and don’t really care about the other ‘supporting’ characters as they don’t usually interest me.
-However, the Danganronpa series wants you to care about each and every character within the school – from Kaede (your character who is a plain Jane with only her Ultimate Skill that sets her apart) to Miu (a rather eccentric mechanic who loves to swear and comment on her ‘assets’ in pretty much every conversation) – so much that when the first death appears in the game you feel like you have lost something.
+However, the Danganronpa series wants you to care about each and every character within the school – from Kaede (your character who is a plain Jane with only her Ultimate Skill that sets her apart) to Miu (a rather eccentric mechanic who loves to swear and comment on her ‘assets’ in pretty much every conversation) – so much that when the first death appears in the game, you feel like you have lost something.

-However, for me, the deaths that really affected me were the class trial deaths – I’m not going to go into them too much as I don’t want to spoil anything.
-The majority of the class trials were so emotional to me that I’m sure I shed a tear when both the victims and/or the culprits were ‘removed’ from the game just because of how attached I was and how I didn’t want to lose one of my friends who I had spent a large chunk of my time with, especially when you hear the subtle music and the reasoning behind the outcome of the trial.
+However, the deaths that really affected me emotionally were the class trial deaths – I’m not going to go into them too much though, as I don’t want to spoil anything.
+I shed a tear when the victims and/or the culprits were ‘removed’ from the game, just because of how attached I was and how I didn’t want to lose one of my ‘friends’ with who I had spent a large chunk of my time with.
+Especially when you hear the subtle music and the reasoning behind the outcome of the trials.

-The main ‘gameplay’ aspect will be within the Class Trial.
+The main ‘gameplay’ has to be within the Class Trials.
 Whilst you are investigating the murders you will obtain evidence and statements from classmates and the environment – these can be used in the trials in various ways.
-Players who have played previous games will instantly recognise the non-stop debates and Truth Blades which require you to shoot/slice your evidence at the contradictory statements, however they have brought a few new mechanics into play this time which will have you driving a taxi to answer specific questions, figuring out a specific word having only being given the letters, breaking blocks to reveal a clue and more.
+Players who have played previous games will instantly recognise the non-stop debates and Truth Blades, which require you to shoot/slice your evidence at the contradictory statements.
+However, they’ve brought a few new mechanics into play this time which will have you driving a taxi to answer specific questions, figuring out a specific word having only being given the letters, breaking blocks to reveal a clue, and more.

-The Class trials appear to be a lot longer than in previous games, with these taking roughly 3 hours per trial (on standard speed and reading all the text) with an intermission set in the middle which allows you to save your game.
+The Class trials appear to be a lot longer than in previous games, with these taking roughly 2-3 hours per trial (on standard speed and reading all the text), with an intermission set in the middle which allows you to save your game.

-Other than the Class Trials, there are also other things to pass the time like an item machine (which gives you new items to use as gifts), a casino with a few mini-games based loosely on the trials above to earn coins to get more gifts, ‘hidden’ mini-Monokumas to find and a few other surprise events which you wouldn’t expect in a Danganronpa game.
+Other than the Class Trials, there are also other things to pass the time such as an item machine (which gives you new items to use as gifts), a casino with a few mini-games based loosely on the trials above to earn coins to get more gifts, ‘hidden’ mini-Monokumas to find, and a few other surprise events which you wouldn’t expect in a Danganronpa game.

 These three games aren’t available until you finish the main story though as they contain a lot of spoilers regarding what happens within the main-game storyline.

-I freaking love this game!
-If you enjoy visual novels, dark humour or puzzle solving then you can easily sit down and get lost in it (it took me 56 hours to complete my playthrough of this) and I can’t recommend it enough.
+I freaking love Danganronpa V3!
+If you enjoy visual novels, dark humour, and puzzle-solving, then you can easily sit down and get lost in it (it took me 56 hours to complete my playthrough of this) – I can’t recommend it enough.
 The graphical style won’t be for everyone, but for me, it fits in with the previous games and the whole comic book/graphic novel style it is trying to pull off.
 The music is great and really sets the mood along with the voice acting (which I had set to English, but you can play in Japanese if you wish), however not everything is voiced, so there is a lot of reading – you get the occasional one-liner from the person you are speaking too, but full-on VO is reserved mainly for cutscenes and the Trials.